Aidan Sezer: 2017

 In February 2017, Sezer was selected in Canberra's 2017 Auckland Nines squad.
 On 10 February 2017, Sezer played for the Indigenous All Stars against the World All Stars in the 2017 All Stars match, playing off the interchange bench in the 34–8 win at Hunter Stadium.
 In round 5 against the Parramatta Eels, Sezer played his 100th NRL career match in the 30–18 win at Canberra Stadium.
 Sezer finished the 2017 NRL season with him playing in all of the Raiders 24 matches, scoring 4 tries and kicking 12 goals.
 Sezer and his halves partner Blake Austin were subjected to criticism at the end of the season for not lifting their game to close out matches and were taking the back seat for hooker Josh Hodgson who did the key playmaking a little too often than they should have.

 2018

 On 27 June 2018, Sezer extended his contract with the Canberra club to the end of the 2020 NRL season.
-Sezer finished the 2018 NRL season with him playing in 18 matches, scoring 2 tries, kicking 8 goals and 1 field goal for the Raiders.
+Sezer finished the 2018 NRL season with 18 matches, 2 tries, 8 goals and 1 field goal.
 In October 2018, Sezer alongside Raiders team-mate Emre Guler trained with the Turkey national rugby league team for the 2018 Emerging Nations World Championship matches.